Please wait while we search for the best provider for your vehicle

 How do I find out if I have an immobiliser?
 Do all cars have immobilisers?

 Car immobilisers have been compulsory on all cars made since 1998.

 If an immobiliser was fitted after this date and at the time of manufacture, it makes it a ‘factory-fitted immobiliser’.

-If you have purchased your car after this time brand new, chances are you will have an immobiliser fitted.
-However, if you have bought second hand car, there is a chance the car may have been tinkered with in some way and an immobiliser is no longer fitted.
+If you have purchased a brand new car since 1998, chances are you will have an immobiliser fitted.
+However, if you have bought second-hand car, there is a chance the car may have been tinkered with in some way and a car immobiliser is no longer fitted.

 Finding out if your car has one fitted can be done quickly and easily by checking your vehicle handbook.